intitni/CodeiumForXcode/README.md

 Enable the extension in `System Settings.app`.

 From the Apple menu located in the top-left corner of your screen click `System Settings`.
 Navigate to `Privacy & Security` then toward the bottom click `Extensions`.
-Click `Xcode Source Editor` and tick `Copilot`.
+Click `Xcode Source Editor` and tick `Codeium`.

 If you are using macOS Monterey, enter the `Extensions` menu in `System Preferences.app` with its dedicated icon.

-### Setting Up GitHub Copilot

-1. In the host app, switch to the service tab and click on GitHub Copilot to access your GitHub Copilot account settings.
-2. Optionally setup the path to Node.
-The default value is just `node`, Copilot for Xcode.app will try to find the Node from the PATH available in a login shell.
-If your Node is installed somewhere else, you can run `which node` from terminal to get the path.
-3. Click "Sign In", and you will be directed to a verification website provided by GitHub, and a user code will be pasted into your clipboard.
-4. After signing in, go back to the app and click "Confirm Sign-in" to finish.
-5. Go to "Feature - Suggestion" and update the feature provider to "GitHub Copilot".

-The installed language server is located at `~/Library/Application Support/com.intii.CopilotForXcode/GitHub Copilot/executable/`.

 ### Setting Up Codeium